swiftlang/swift-evolution/proposals/nnnn-custom-main-and-global-executors.md

   /// Returns the result of executing the closure. public func withUnsafeExecutorPrivateData<R, E>(body: (UnsafeMutableRawBufferPointer) throws(E) -> R) throws(E) -> R

-  /// Kinds of scheduling jobs.
-  @frozen
-  public struct Kind: Sendable, RawRepresentable {
-    public typealias RawValue = UInt8

-    /// The raw job kind value.
-    public var rawValue: RawValue

-    /// A task
-    public static let task = RawValue(0)

-    // Job kinds >= 192 are private to the implementation public static let firstReserved = RawValue(192)
-  }

-  /// What kind of job this is
-  public var kind: Kind { get }
   ...
 }
 ```

-Finally, jobs of type `ExecutorJob.Kind.task` have the ability to
+Finally, some jobs have the ability to allocate task memory, using a
-allocate task memory, using a stack disciplined allocator; this memory
+stack disciplined allocator; this memory must be released _in reverse
-must be released _in reverse order_ before the job is executed.
+order_ before the job is executed.

 Rather than require users to test the job kind to discover this, which
 would mean that they would not be able to use allocation on new job